-Another great option that you can do is opt for putting your same diamond into another ring setting.
+Another great option that you can do is opt for putting your same diamond into another ring setting, like flush setting.
 You can have this done at a local jeweler or you can pick out a ring setting online and have it done.

 30. Save By Trading In Your Old Ring